Changing Places

 Sourcing of Remaining Funding and Co-Funding Opportunities

-States and territories are encouraged to discuss collaborative funding contributions from Local Government Areas (LGAs), local councils, other Commonwealth funding grants, and appropriate third party contributors.
+States and territories are encouraged to identify collaborative funding contributions from Local Government Areas (LGAs), local councils and appropriate third party contributors.
 Third party contributors may include tourism locations, shopping precincts, or existing builds.
 To remain eligible for funding under Commonwealth FFAs, jurisdictions must maintain overarching responsibility for project delivery and reporting.

 Interested jurisdictions are asked to discuss specific build and funding proposals with the department, to determine the most appropriate pathway forward.